moj-analytical-services/user-guidance/source/documentation/tools.md

 2. In Control Panel, for R Studio, select the "Restart" button

-It can be useful to do this if you have tried [Reset your conda environment to default](#reset-your-conda-environment-to-default) and are still having problems.
+It can be useful to do this if you have tried to [reset your conda environment to default](#reset-your-conda-environment-to-default) and are still having problems.

 #### Exporting your _Environment_